joycemwangi/Hybrid-Cloud-Infrastructure-as-Code-with-Terraform/README.md

    **⚠️ Warning – real changes ahead**
    Only run `terraform apply` once you:

-    -"Have set valid cloud credentials (AWS, Azure, GCP, OCI)."
+    "Have set valid cloud credentials (AWS, Azure, GCP, OCI)."

-    -"Have updated terraform.tfvars with real CIDRs, regions, and resource names."
+    "Have updated terraform.tfvars with real CIDRs, regions, and resource names."

-    -"Are comfortable with the terraform plan output."
+    "Are comfortable with the terraform plan output."